2manoj1/analysis-cheque-built-in-ai/README.md

 4. **Step 2: Review**
    - The app should automatically move to the **"Review"** step (2).
    - The form fields (e.g., Cheque Number, Payee, Amount, IFSC etc) must be accurately populated by the on-device AI.
+   - Verify extracted fields (Cheque No., Payee, Amount, IFSC, etc.)
+   - Edit if needed
+5. **Steps 3–4**: Add remarks → Run AI analysis → Try translation

+All processing happens **locally in your browser**—no network calls, no cloud.

 ---